Notika/DA401A_Nataliia_Mykhailovska/README.md

 # Assignments for course Application development for Android DA401A_Nataliia_Mykhailovska
- Solutiosn to these assignments should be presented as a separate Android Studio module contained within your Android Studio project for this course.
+ Solutions to these assignments should be presented as a separate Android Studio module contained within your Android Studio project for this course.
 ## Assignment 1
 ### Description
 In this assignment you'll familiarize yourself with the tools used for developing Android applications and you get an overview of the structure of an application.
 In the assignment we will build a simple application that contains an Activity and two Fragments.